surfly/docs/widget_options/widget_options.md

 <a name="metadata"></a>
 ## Queue Behaviour Customization{#metadata}

-It is possible to integrate Surfly into your website with a support button.
-Once a user clicks this button, their support request will be queue'd where one of the available agents can then answer the request.
-The user will be the 'leader' of the session and the agent who joins will be the follower of the session.

 Surfly comes with a relatively straightforward dashboard.
 We not only allow you to enrich the information presented on this dashboard but you can also completely build your own dashboard